 Four bowls filled with Kale Caesar Salad (chopped kale, Romaine lettuce, croutons, cherry tomatoes).
 Two forks with brown wooden handles are poked in two bowls.

-Healthy Kale Caesar Salad is a fresh crunchy make-ahead salad that comes together in a pinch and it tastes even better the next day.
+Healthy Kale Caesar Salad is a fresh crunchy make-ahead salad that comes together easily and it tastes even better the next day.

 White bowls filled with chopped kale, chopped Romaine lettuce, roasted brussels sprouts, croutons, golden raisins, pistachio nuts and a vinaigrette.

 A Classic Caesar salad made with Romaine lettuce, croutons and Parmesan cheese and tossed in a Caesar salad dressing is one of those simple salads that seems to be popular with just about everyone.
 We switch things up just a bit with this Kale Caesar Salad recipe by using a mix of curly kale and Romaine lettuce, and by adding in brussels sprouts, cherry tomatoes, raisins and pistachio nuts.
-One of the really great things about this Kale Caesar Salad, is it tastes even better the next day after the kale leaves have soaked in some of the dressing.
+One of the really great things about this healthy Kale Caesar Salad, is it tastes even better the next day.

 Kale Caesar Salad Recipe

-• Extras – We toss in golden raisins to add a little sweetness to this earthy salad, and pistachio nuts for a little crunch.
+• Extras.
+To add a little sweetness to this earthy salad, we toss in golden raisins, and pistachio nuts for a little crunch.

 Variations